magomimmo/modern-cljs/doc/tutorial-16.md

 ## Don't Repeat Yourself while crossing the border

-It's now time to really solve the expression problem that we previously worked around by manually copying and changing the `test/clj/modern_cljs/shopping/validators_test.clj` file into the `test/cljs/modern_cljs/shopping/validators_test.cljs` file to test the
+It's now time to actually solve the expression problem that we previously worked around by manually copying and changing the `test/clj/modern_cljs/shopping/validators_test.clj` file into the `test/cljs/modern_cljs/shopping/validators_test.cljs` file to test the